dengdenglele/codespaces-cli/README.md

 # codespaces-cli
-Learn to use the command line with GitHub codespaces
+Learn how to use the command line with GitHub codespaces